OctopusDeploy/blog/blog/2019-11/using-template-files-in-kubernetes/index.md

 The end result is a ConfigMap that holds the original contents of the `template.html` file but with any variable replacements performed.

-## Mounting the ConfigMap
+## Mounting the Kubernetes ConfigMap

-The final step is to take the value from the ConfigMap and have it mounted back into the Kubernetes Pod, thus replacing the original, unprocessed file.
+The final step is to take the value from the Kubernetes ConfigMap and have it mounted back into the Kubernetes Pod, thus replacing the original, unprocessed file.
 We’ll do this through the `Deploy Kubernetes containers` step in Octopus.

 This is done by defining a Volume that references the ConfigMap created in the previous step.

 ![](volumes.png "width=500")

-*The summary of the Volume.*
+*The summary of the Kubernetes Volume.*

 ![](volume.png "width=500")

-*The details of the Volume.*
+*The details of the Kubernetes Volume.*

 The ConfigMap is then mounted into the Pod.
 The trick here is to set the `Mount path` to the full path of the individual file to be replaced and set the `Sub path` to the entry from the ConfigMap that has the contents of the file.